|

 Gold

-• Friday’s CFTC data showed funds buying back a small portion of their short position by 1,200 contracts leaving them net short 78,681 contracts.
+• Friday’s CFTC report showed non-commercials exiting a portion of their short position and buying back 12,153 contracts which reduced their net short position to 92,254 contracts.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.